takram-design-engineering/three-geospatial/packages/clouds/README.md

 powderExponent: number = 150
 ```

-Controls the “Beer-Powder” effect on the clouds.
+Controls the “Beer-Powder” term on the clouds.
 This is a fudge factor and you might adjust this value to make it look convincing to you.

 ### Weather and shape